nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 * For an Investigation - reference the `DiagnosticReport` profile
 * For a Diary Entry - reference the `ProcedureRequest` profile

+## Coded clinical items returned as text

+The provider **MUST** return the following items as text, where they are contained in returned consultations, as they are not covered by the clinical areas defined in this specification version
+* Inbound referrals
+* Completed diary entries
+* Test requests (which are not in scope of `investigations`)

+These must be returned in an `Observation` resource in the same manner as a comment note and as defined in the [uncategorised data profile](accessrecord_structured_development_observation_uncategorisedData.html).
+The returned resource should represent the full text as presented in the GP system, including notes and qualifiers, not just the code description.

 ## Consultations containing unsupported clinical items

 Depending on the GP Connect version supported by the provider system it can be possible for the consultation to link to a clinical item that the provider system is not yet able to export with GP Connect.
 For example, if the consultation contains a link to a referral record, but the provider system does not yet support exporting referrals.